- Days Gone PS4 release date: TBC

-Days Gone release date
+Days Gone release date remains elusive... for now

-Days Gone is is set in a true open world, with objectives you can pick and choose.
-Bend has been talking about how you might chose not to do a mission until you’re better prepared for it - which suggests much of the world will be accessible as a result of your abilities and skills as you progress, rather than a gated level progression.
+Days Gone is is set in a true open-world, with objectives you can pick and choose.
+Bend has been talking about how you might decide not to do a mission until you’re better prepared for it - which suggests much of the world will be accessible as a result of your abilities and skills as you progress, rather than a gated level progression.
 What we've seen so far is a very action orientated shooter, although stealth is also an option.
 So expect to have a range of choices depending on how you play.

 Days Gone’s monsters aren’t traditional zombies in the undead people-eating sense.
 They do eat people, but that’s because a strange virus turned them into feral animals.
 And there's a lot of them, with the game demonstrating hordes in their hundreds to be dealt with using guns, environmental kills, obstacles and good old fashioned running away.
 We’ve seen two types so far the basic model - fast runners prone to lots of biting - and Newts.
 The latter are adolescents that seem to like lurking and jumping on people’s backs.
 We’re promised a range of behaviours from these creatures based on needs and reactions.

-The open road (and world)
+Days Gone has an open road (and world)